Product

 Which days are already full?

-Can I start a new Material without overloading myself later?
+Can I start a new Material without creating overload later?

 5. Use safe-start recommendations

-RepeatFlow checks whether starting a new Material on Feb 18 would keep future load within your limit.
+If a Subject has a Daily Limit, RepeatFlow can check whether starting a new Material on a candidate day would keep future Reviews within that limit.

 Can I start this without overloading my future Reviews?